 Locally selected assessments may also be used to provide additional information to parents, teachers, schools and districts, but these are not represented in this resource.

 Where available, assessment vendor information is provided.
 However, many states work closely with their vendors to develop their assessments.
 Where a vendor is indicated, this is not meant to negate the collaborative work done by the state education agency, teachers and others in the state.

-This information was collected from state department of education websites and through contact with state department staff and therefore may not reflect what is required in state statute or regulation.
+This information was collected from state department of education websites and through contact with state department staff, and therefore may not reflect what is required in state statute or regulation.
 State assessment systems vary widely, and the information below may not fully capture the unique qualities of each system.

-- Math & English-language arts assessments & vendors for Grades 3-8 (2016-17)
+- Math and English language arts assessments and vendors for grades 3-8 (2017-18)

-- Math & English-language arts assessments & vendors for Grades 9-12 (2016-17)
+- Math and English language arts assessments and vendors for grades 9-12 (2017-18)

-- Social Studies Grades (if any)
+- Social studies assessments grades (if any)

 RESOURCE TYPE: 50-State Comparison